-There will be two midterms and one final exam, with tentative dates listed on the schedule at the end of the syllabus and below.
+There will be one midterm exam with the tentative date listed on the schedule at the end of the syllabus and below.
 Any potential date changes will be communicated well in advance in class and on the Carmen webpage.
-All exams will be closed book/closed notes.
-During the exams, you will need to work independently without any form of assistance or communication with anyone.
+The midterm exam will be closed book/closed notes.
+During the exam, you will need to work independently without any form of assistance or communication with anyone.
 A basic calculator is permitted; however, using a cell phone, tablet, laptop or any other device for this purpose is not permitted.